-The necessary institutional framework for performing these three tasks is already in place with different, though partly overlapping, functions being conferred upon the Council, the European Parliament, the Commission and the Court of Justice.
+The necessary institutional framework for performing these three tasks is already in place with different, though partly overlapping, functions conferred on the Council, the European Parliament, the Commission and the Court of Justice.
 In order to ensure a flexible and effective conduct of policies in those economic areas in which the Community is involved, two basic requirements have to be fulfilled: firstly, to the extent that policies are decided and enacted at the Community level, there must be a clear distribution of responsibilities among the existing Community institutions, with due regard to whether decisions relate to the setting of broad policy directions or to day-to-day operations in the light of current developments.
-Secondly, in those areas in which the Community's role is restricted to the co-ordination of national policies, its task must be guided by a system of rules which are accepted by, and can be applied to, individual member states. -> (C)
+Secondly, in those areas in which the Community's role is restricted to the co-ordination of national policies, its task must be guided by a system of rules which are accepted by, and can be applied to, individual member states.
+By analogy with the structure of the European System of Central Banks, where the ESCB Council would determine the broad lines of monetary policy and the day-to-day execution of these policies would be in the hands of the Board, a similar allocation of responsibilities between the Council of Ministers and the Commission could be envisaged in the economic field.

-In order to be able to carry out the functions within the existing institutional framework, the Community bodies must possess adequate instruments and means.
-As far as the implementation of the single market is concerned, the necessary procedures and arrangements have been laid down in the Treaty of Rome and the Single Act, conferring upon the Community the executive and judiciary authority to put the internal market programme into operation.
+In order to be able to carry out their functions within the existing institutional framework, the Community bodies must possess adequate instruments and means.
+As far as the implementation of the single market is concerned, the necessary procedures and arrangements have been laid down in the Treaty of Rome and the Single Act, conferring upon the Community the legislative, executive and judicial authority to put the internal market programme into effect.

-With regard to common policies aimed at strengthening the functioning of the single market, foundations for a more effective Community role in regional and structural policies have been put in place recently, involving both a doubling of the resources of structural funds and a reorganisation of policies.
+With regard to common policies aimed at strengthening the functioning of the single market, the foundations for a more effective Community role in regional and structural policies have recently been put in place, involving both a doubling of the resources of structural funds and a reorganisation of policies.
 At a more advanced stage of the process these mechanisms might be further extended and made more effective.